maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

 6. Run the MS_Office_2016_PKGBuilder script.
 	The process will take a few minutes to complete with a fast internet connection

-	If you want to exclude some packages you can do with the argument `--exclude` plus a list of Apps or Office parts to exclude (this will generate an InstallerChoices.xml that is used during the Office installation):
+	If you want to exclude some packages you can do with the argument `--exclude` plus a quoted list of Apps or Office parts to exclude (this will generate an InstallerChoices.xml that is used during the Office installation):

 	The following Installer Choices are available (with version 15.18):
 	`word` `excel` `powerpoint` `onenote.mac` `outlook` `autoupdate` and `office.fonts`

-	for example `./MS_Office_2016_PKGBuilder.sh --exclude (onenote.mac autoupdate)` to exclude OneNote and the AutoUpdater app or run `./MS_Office_2016_PKGBuilder.sh`without any arguments to install everything.
+	for example `./MS_Office_2016_PKGBuilder.sh --exclude "onenote.mac autoupdate"` to exclude OneNote and the AutoUpdater app or run `./MS_Office_2016_PKGBuilder.sh`without any arguments to install everything.

 7. When the script has finished, you will find the final DMG containing the package inside the results folder.